backand/docs/docs/apidocs/customactions/index.md

 On Demand actions, though, will return whatever value is returned by the custom server code, which can be any properly-formatted JSON string.

-## Server-side node.js Code
+### Server-Side Node.js Code

-You can develop distributed node.js actions and host them on Backand - Hassle-Free Server-Side - No additional servers needed!
-Using server-side node.js action you can implement any npm package on Back&, build sophisticated solutions, complex coding and more.
+You can develop distributed Node.js actions and host them on Backand with no additional servers needed.
+Using server-side Node.js actions, you can implement any npm package on Back&, build sophisticated solutions, perform complex coding and more.

-The server side node.js code is developed on your local computer, and runs on Back& server.
-The project is been developed like any other node.js project and can be fully debug locally.
-To have it running on Back& server you just call the deploy command.
+Node.js code is developed on your local machine, and runs on the Back& server.
+It works like any other Node.js project, and can be fully debugged locally.
+To have it running on the Back& server, just call the deploy command.

-Follow these steps to initiate and run the action with the server side node.js code:
+Follow these steps to initiate and run the action with server-side Node.js code:

-* First, name the action and use the init command by copy paste "backand action init...".
+* First, name the action and use the init command by copy-pasting "backand action init...".
 The action init command creates two levels of folders on your local file system.
 The top level folder is the name of the object and the second level folder is the name of the action.
-We recommend to run the **action init** command for additional actions from the root folder of the app's project.
-This means you will have sub folder for each object and under it sub folder for each action.
+We recommend that you run the **action init** command for additional actions from the root folder of the app's project.
+This means you will have a sub-folder for each object, and under it, a sub -folder for each action.
-* Second, build your node.js code in the **action** folder like any other project using your local IDE.
-Add npm packages as many as you need.
+* Second, build your Node.js code in the **action** folder like any other project using your local IDE.
+Add as many npm packages as you need.
 * Your code **must** start with the index.js file.
 * To debug your code locally, run the debug.js file (the debug.js file is ignored on the Back& server).
-* In order to run your code on Back& server, use the deploy command by copy paste "backand action deploy...".
-The deploy command will be available in this page **after** running the init action.
+* To run your code on the Back& server, use the deploy command by copy-pasting "backand action deploy...".
+The deploy command will be available on this page **after** running the init action.
-* To test the action on Back& you can do it from the Test section on this page.
+* You can test the action on Back& from the Test section on the page.

 ### Backand CLI

-The Backand CLI (command-line interface), which is used to control deployment, requires Node.js and npm to be installed.
+The Backand CLI (Command-Line Interface), which is used to control deployment, requires Node.js and npm to be installed.
 Both can be installed by following the instructions at [https://nodejs.org/](https://nodejs.org/).

-Run the following command to install Backand CLI tool:
+Run the following command to install the Backand CLI tool:

 ```
     $ npm install -g backand